English Online Dictionary. What means wicked? What does wicked mean?

 wicked (not comparable)

-- (slang, New England, British) Very, extremely.
+- (slang, especially southern New England, British) To a superlative extent, very, extremely

 - Synonyms: see Thesaurus:very